noelnoche/udacity-fsnd-catalog/README.md

 ---
 1. Install VirtualBox (See Reference section for link).
 2. Install Vagrant (See Reference section for link).
-3. Create a directory called _vagrant_.
+3. Create a directory and name it `vagrant`.
-4. Download the project repo and open it.
+4. Download the project repo.
-5. Place the repo content inside the _vagrant_ directory.
+5. Place the repo content inside the `vagrant` directory.

 Installation & Usage